What is the difference between Novation and Assignment?

 Burden of the contract

-Assignment is typically used in the construction industry whereby collateral warranties given by consultants, contractors or sub-contractors are often assigned to subsequent owners or leases.
+Assignments are typically used in the construction industry where collateral warranties given by consultants, contractors or sub-contractors need to be assigned to subsequent owners/tenants.

 What’s the best option available to me?